5 WARNINGS AND PRECAUTIONS

 The effect of VFEND on visual function is not known if treatment continues beyond 28 days.
-There have been post-marketing reports of prolonged visual adverse events, including optic neuritis and papilledema.
+There have been postmarketing reports of prolonged visual adverse reactions, including optic neuritis and papilledema.
 If treatment continues beyond 28 days, visual function including visual acuity, visual field, and color perception should be monitored [see Adverse Reactions (6.2)].

 The frequency of phototoxicity reactions is higher in the pediatric population.
 Because squamous cell carcinoma has been reported in patients who experience photosensitivity reactions, stringent measures for photoprotection are warranted in children.
 In children experiencing photoaging injuries such as lentigines or ephelides, sun avoidance and dermatologic follow-up are recommended even after treatment discontinuation.

 5.7 Renal Toxicity